NTIG-Uppsala/elevhalsa-skylt/documentation/documentation.md

 > The Google service account API credentials are not stored in the GitHub repository for security reasons.

-### Step 6 - Running it
+### Step 6 - Add .env file

-#### Set up

-Most of the programs require a .env file.
-To create one, make a new file in your directory and name it .env.
-The contents of the file should be the Google Sheet IDs that you are using for your project.
-For users who have access to the corresponding Google Drive, a ready-to-use .env file can be found there.
+This project requires a `.env` file.
+To create one, make a new file in your directory and name it `.env`.
+For users who have access to the corresponding [Google Drive](https://drive.google.com/drive/folders/1PE9KzvEw8aPh5E4z1SYBZf03GJ8k5gWZ), a ready-to-use `.env` file can be found there.

-`SPREADSHEET_ID` can be found in the sheet's url.
+The contents of the `.env` file is

 ```
 sheet_id = SPREADSHEET_ID
 ```

-For the easiest setup, use the sheet id specified in the `.env` file.

-#### Running
+where `SPREADSHEET_ID` can be found in the Google Sheets sheet's URL.

+### Step 7 - Running it

 Get CSV and image data by running `scripts/main.py` with Python: